 - Sodium Fluoride – the good in the toothpaste

-If you are interested in other common ingredients in toothpastes, click here.
+If you are interested in other common ingredients in toothpastes that can cause adverse reactions, click here.

 Want to know what the rep told me about the RDA level of the Oral-B Gum & Enamel Repair Original toothpaste?
 Click here to find out.